3 Reasons To Keep Your Yard Tools Sharp

 Keep Yourself Safe

 Maintain the pace and progress of your projects.
-By sharpening your blades with good technique and following safety measures closely, you can be as injury-free as possible.
+By sharpening your blades with good technique and following safety measures closely, you can stay as injury-free as possible.

 Keep your digits intact with the following safety tips:

-• A vice or clamp is recommended to keep the tool from slipping while you are sharpening.
-If one is unavailable, be sure to grip the tool firmly and brace the arm holding the tool with a table while sharpening away from yourself.
+• Using a vice or clamp is recommended to prevent the tool from slipping during sharpening.
+If these are not available, ensure you hold the tool firmly and brace the arm holding it against a table, sharpening in a direction away from your body.

-• Cut-resistant or metal mesh safety gloves are ideal for preventing cuts when using a file or sharpening stone.
-They should not be used while using a grinder as they can get caught in the grinding wheel.
+• Safety gloves made of cut-resistant or metal mesh are perfect for avoiding cuts when working with a file or sharpening stone.
+However, they should not be worn when using a grinder, as they might get caught in the grinding wheel.

 • A full-face shield and protective clothing are important when using a metal grinder because tiny flying pieces of metal and sparks are common.
 A respirator is recommended to avoid inhaling the flying particles.

-• An important technique that’s worth mentioning twice: while using a file or sharpening stone, be sure to sharpen away from yourself.
+• An important technique that bears repeating: when using a file or sharpening stone, always sharpen in a direction away from your body.

 • Tie back loose hair and remove loose-fitting clothing or jewelry.